vdiflorio/NextGenPB/README.md

 # Usage
 -------

-To run the code you need an options file (e.g. `data/options.pot`)  file and a pqr file (e.g. `data/1CCM.pqr`).
+To run the code, you need an options file (e.g. `data/options.pot`)  and a PQR file (e.g. `data/1CCM.pqr`).
-To run yhe code in serial the command is:
+To run the code serially, use the following command:

 ```bash
 /path/to/exec/ngpb --potfile options.pot --pqrfile pqrfile.pqr